- Center City Campus

 3 credits (Spring)

-The course will provide an overview of common catastrophic injuries and chronic conditions addressed by the LCP.
-Students will examine etiologies, morbidity and mortality, secondary biopsychosocial outcomes of spinal cord injury, traumatic brain injury, traumatic limb loss, brachial plexus injury, stroke, burn injuries, and acquired progressive diseases such as orthopedic conditions, arthritis, pain, Parkinson’s disease, low vision, and hard-of-hearing.
-Medical treatments, rehabilitation, habilitation and psychosocial assessments and interventions will be discussed.
-Implications on the life care plan will be illustrated.
+The course will provide an overview of common catastrophic injuries and chronic conditions the LCP addresses.
+Students will examine etiologies, morbidity, and mortality, secondary biopsychosocial outcomes of spinal cord injury, traumatic brain injury, traumatic limb loss, brachial plexus injury, stroke, burn injuries, and acquired progressive diseases such as orthopedic conditions, arthritis, pain, Parkinson’s disease, low vision, and hard-of-hearing.
+Medical treatments, rehabilitation, habilitation, psychosocial assessments, and interventions will be discussed.
+Implications of the life care plan will be illustrated.

 3 credits (Summer 1)